Sharathhk122/AIR-CANVAS-USING-OPENCV/README.md

    After installation, verify that the libraries are installed correctly by running a Python script or entering the Python interpreter.

 4. **Run the Air Canvas Project**:
-   Once the setup is complete, run the `air_canvas.py` script to start drawing with your hands.
+   Once the setup is complete, run the `air_canvas.py` script to start drawing with your hands:
    ```bash
    python air_canvas.py
    ```